bluerocktel/sellsy-client/README.md

 }
 ```

-If there are embed entities in the response, they will be automatically parsed into subsequent DTOs.
+If there are embed entities in the main entity, they will be automatically parsed into subsequent DTOs.

-Sometime you just want a raw response, when this happens you can use the `json()` method :
+Sometime you just need a raw response, on this case use the `json()` method :

 ```php
 var_dump(